severalnines/s9s-admin/plugins/zabbix/README.md

 You should get an output of your database cluster summary, indicating the script is able to retrieve information using the provided ClusterControl API and token in `clustercontrol.conf`.

+6) Finally, restart Zabbix agent to load the

 Configure Zabbix Server
 -----------------------